 Nearly all applications meet the criteria either for exemption or for expedited review.
 The initial response to these applications will generally take two to five business days.

 Applications that do not qualify for exemption or the expedited procedure require review by the full Board and are subject to the deadlines below.
-Board meetings take place monthly as needed.
-Applications received by the first of the month will generally be reviewed before the end of the month, and the Board's written response will be conveyed within one week of its meeting.
+Board meetings take place each month.
+See the schedule below for meeting dates and deadlines for getting a protocol onto the respective meeting.
+The Board's written response will be conveyed within one week of its meeting.

 Please contact the IRB office if you have further questions regarding the level of review your research is likely to require.